tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     This is the simplest solution, considered as a way to provide vote extensions in a simple enough way so that it can be part of v0.36.
-    It consists in changing the specification so as to not *require* that all precommit votes used upon `PrepareProposal` contain their corresponding vote extensions.
+    It consists in changing the specification so as to not *require* that precommit votes used upon `PrepareProposal` contain their corresponding vote extensions.
 In other words, we render vote extensions optional.
     There are strong implications stemming from such a relaxation of the original specification.